FinalCAD/AppMicroserviceAction/README.md

 Github Action to deploy all resource for a microservice File should match this path `.finalcad/application.yaml`.

-Refer to `application.cue` file in `FinalCAD/AppSecretsAction` for all keys available
+Refer to `application.cue` file in `FinalCAD/terraform-app-microservice` for all keys available [here] (https://github.com/FinalCAD/terraform-app-microservice)

 You can find a list of all available secrets keys on this [page](https://finalcad.atlassian.net/wiki/spaces/INFRA/pages/3213590529/Security+secrets)